saidolsol/mensabot_js/README.md

 I set up a cronjob to restart the program every night to update the JSONs.

 The opening hours are saved as a string in an object and have to be edited manually.
-Therefore, they are not always accurate.
+Therefore, they are not always up to date.

 ### The infrastructure